-Getting an education these days costs about as much as buying a Bentley.
-If you’re not Beyonce-rich (a category all it’s own), then you will probably need student loans.
+Getting an education these days is not easy, it costs about as much as buying a Bentley.
+If you’re not Beyonce-rich (a category all in it’s own), then you will probably need student loans.
 You might even need more loans than the federal student loans the government will give to you.
-That means you’ll have to turn to private student loans.
+That just about guarantees you’ll have to turn to private student loans.

-While the government is comfortable giving money to teenagers without a co-signer, banks are businesses.
+While the government is comfortable giving money to teenagers without a co-signer, banks are businesses, and they will not guarantee you a loan.
 Most college students don’t have a credit history so they have no clue how responsible you are.
 About nine of ten students who use private student loans will do so with the help of a cosigner.

 While you might have the budget skills of a financial genius and the earnestness of Jimmy Fallon, there’s no way for a bank to know that.
 To limit their risk, banks require a co-signer.
 Even if they don’t require a co-signer, they will often give you a lower interest rate if you have one.